 Home Facebook Feed Widget

-ATTENTION: THE JURY CALLED FOR COUNTY COURT OF LAW #2 FOR TUESDAY, FEBRUARY 21, 2017 AT 8:15 AM AT THE GUINN JUSTICE BLDG.
-HAS BEEN CANCELLED.
-DO NOT REPORT FOR JURY DUTY.
+ATTENTION THE JURY CALLED FOR COUNTY COURT OF LAW #2 ON MARCH 21, 2017 IS CANCELLED.
+DO NOT REPORT.
 RESPECTFULLY, JURY ADMINISTRATION

-ATTENTION THE JURY CALLED FOR THE 249TH DISTRICT COURT ON FEB.
-20, 2017 IS CANCELLED.
+ATTENTION THE JURY CALLED FOR THE JUSTICE OF PEACE #1 IS CANCELLED ON MONDAY 3-20-17.
 DO NOT REPORT.
 RESPECTFULLY, JURY ADMINISTRATION

 Honorable David Lloyd

 Phone: (817) 556-6839